Union High School (Iowa)

 Union High School is a small rural public high school in La Porte City, Iowa part of the Union Community School District.
-Union High School enrolled 402 students, taught by 35 faculty, as of 2011.
+Union High School enrolled 324 students in the 2021-22 school year.
 The school day is divided into six periods while the school year functions on three twelve-week trimesters.
 Drew Hemesath, bassist for American hardcore band Method, graduated from Union High School in 2008.

 There are a wide variety of extra-curricular activities at Union including Fine Arts Programs and Varsity Athletics.
 The Union Speech Team has distinguished itself by winning multiple Speech Banners at the All-State level.

 Athletics

 The Knights compete in the North Iowa Cedar League Conference in the following sports: